Matthias-Panis/Freaky-Frikkers/TOS-commands.md

 ## 3 BUDGET ADMINS
 ### 3-1 Rules

-Same rules as [1 Rules for FULL ADMINS](#1-rules-for-full-admins) except you guys lack the ability of changing maps and ticket counts.
+Same rules as [Rules for FULL ADMINS](#1-1-rules) except you guys lack the ability of changing maps and ticket counts.

 - Respect the full admins they are above you and thus have more power.